schris48/sc_myTeam/README.md

   ## Tests
   1. Open terminal or git bash shell to project level.
 Install Jest.
   2. Save Jest to dev dependencies.
-Run 'npm test' to run test scripts using Jest.
   3. In the package.json file, ensure 'test' under the 'scripts' heading is set to: jest
-  4. Run 'node test' to see test results.
+  4. Run 'npm test' to see test results.

   ### Questions
-  For inquiries please reach out to me on Github or contact me via email:
+  For inquiries please reach out to me on GitHub or contact me via email:
-  - Github: schris48
+  - GitHub: schris48
   - Email: sharonchristensen@live.com